Confidential information on earnings is obtained through the following data exchanges:

-Client records are private and must not be used for personal, political, or business reasons.
-Information is to be used by the Department, contracted providers, and others strictly for the administration of the programs, with certain exceptions specified by law.
+Earnings information is to be used by the Department, contracted providers, and others strictly for the administration of the programs, with certain exceptions specified by law.
+Client records are private and must not be used for personal, political or business reasons.
 Whenever client information is given to another agency or governmental department, inform them that the information must be kept confidential.

 Procedures for Protecting Confidentiality

 During non-work hours, the FCRC Administrator or Financial Recovery Coordinator (FRC) shall place confidential earnings information (both unverified and verified) in a locked desk, room, file cabinet, or safe.